 Save on Attraction Admission

-Please note, the Fall events listed below may be separately ticketed and not included on the Go Oahu® Card.
+Check out all Oahu tourist passes, attractions, and prices.
+Please note, the Fall events listed below may be separately ticketed and not included on the Go Oahu® pass.

 Honolulu Museum of Art School at Linekona